On TikTok, anyone can go viral. But due to its quirky nature, it's often the most creative or silly videos that skyrocket.

 Fall is just around the corner, and Dunkin' is getting everyone hyped for its seasonal menu.
 To get the word out, the brand incorporates a variety of hashtags to reach more people.

 For instance, the video below uses #fall, a trending hashtag (15+ billion views), and #pumpkinszn, a more niche hashtag with fewer views (40+ million).
 By including #pumpkinszn, Dunkin' can tap into a smaller, more engaged audience.

 On TikTok, almost every brand has the same goal: to connect with its audience.
-So often, that connection forms in the comment section.
+Often, that connection forms in the comment section.
 It's where viewers go to ask questions and share opinions.

-Before, creators were stuck replying to comments with text, but now they can reply with video.
-This feature allows you to dive deeper into topics, answer questions, and keep your audience coming back for more.
+But instead of replying to a comment with text, you can now respond with another video.
+This allows you to dive deeper into topics, answer questions, and keep your audience coming back for more.